-Dr. Dennis R. Wiles was born and raised in Birmingham, Ala.
+Dr. Dennis R. Wiles was born and raised in Birmingham, Alabama.
 He received a BA in psychology from the University of Alabama at Birmingham in 1981.
-He earned Master of Divinity (1985) and Doctor of Philosophy (1992) degrees from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+He earned a Master of Divinity (1985) and a Doctor of Philosophy (1992) from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 His doctoral degree is in the field of church history with a concentration in American Christianity.

 He and Cindy have two children, Hannah and Josiah, and three grandchildren.
 He enjoys playing golf, watching others play golf, and spending time with his family.